Marker Logo

 Topics.
 This historical marker is listed in this topic list: Air & Space.
 A significant historical year for this entry is 1902.

 Location.
 33° 59.902′ N, 80° 59.624′ W. Marker is in Columbia, South Carolina, in Richland County.
 It is in Shandon.
-Marker can be reached from Millwood Avenue.
+It can be reached from Millwood Avenue.
 The marker is mounted on the front of Dreher High School.
 Touch for map.
 Marker is at or near this postal address: 3319 Millwood Avenue, Columbia SC 29205, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Redfern Field / Paul R. Redfern (about 300 feet away, measured in a direct line); Early Columbia Racetrack (approx. 0.3 miles away); Shandon (approx. 0.6 miles away); Shandon Presbyterian Church (approx. 0.7 miles away); Tree of Life Synagogue
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Redfern Field / Paul R. Redfern (about 300 feet away, measured in a direct line); Early Columbia Racetrack (approx. 0.3 miles away); Shandon (approx. 0.6 miles away); Shandon Presbyterian Church (approx. 0.7 miles away); Tree of Life Synagogue

 Paid Advertisement